kingsleyarukwe/kingsleyarukwe/README.md

 ---

-📂 Click on **[Repositories](https://github.com/kingsleyarukwe?tab=repositories)** to explore publicly viewable projects, work samples, and data-driven explorations.</br> *Note: Items under the **Projects tab** are mostly private and may not be publicly accessible.*
+📂 Click on **[Repositories](https://github.com/kingsleyarukwe?tab=repositories)** to explore publicly viewable projects, work samples, and data-driven explorations. *(Note: Items under the **Projects tab** are mostly private and may not be publicly accessible.)*

-🧠 Open to collaboration, bold problems, and global remote opportunities.
+🧠 I am open to collaboration, bold problems, and global remote opportunities.